 So, lets suppose we can simulate a human brain.
 Then, it is simple to copy that brain at a certain time, put it in a different environment and run that simulation alongside the original.
 What does this look like from the perspective of the person that is copied?
 One possibility is that you have a fifty percent chance to experience the switch to the copy, and a fifty percent chance that you will stay in the original environment.
 In other words, there are two lifetimes and which of the two you experience is completely random.
 For other possibilities, you may need to make additional assumptions that would distinguish the copy from the original by for example stating that only the lifetime with its brain processes happening in roughly the same place in space (and perhaps also the same place in time) is the one that is experienced in its entirety, while the copy is a newly created person with merely the same memories as the original, but who did not in fact experience them.
 However, it probably makes more sense to see copying a brain as being symmetrical, as we could move the original into a different environment in exactly the same way as the copy and we would still expect the person to experience one continuous life in both cases.
 However, it would also seem strange that the moment you create the copy, you would duplicate the past experience of the person, as that experience has only existed once, so it seems that the one timeline of the person really does split into two timelines, while simultaniously all three parts of the timelines existing only once and being continuous at all times.
 This is very confusing and paradoxical.

 The universe we live in actually seems to constantly split itself, with small differences in positions and properties of subatomic particles.
 This is because according to the Schrödinger equation, particles become entangled when they interact with one another.
 When this is scaled up to the many particles our everyday world is made up of, there are certain quantum events that cause the universe to split into multiple universes, with a slightly different outcome in each.
 One example is measuring the spin of a particle in a superposition of two different spins: up and down.
 Then, when this superposition interacts with the detector, the detector itself becomes entangled with the particle and moves into a superposition.
 In effect, this superposition can be seen as two different worlds: one in which the detector measured the spin to be up and one in which it measured spin down.
 Similarly, you yourself are also part of the universe and interact with the detector by looking at the result, causing you to also be entangled with the detector and particle, therefore also being split into these two different worlds: one in which you see the detector measuring spin up and one in which a different version of you sees the detector measuring spin down.
 This interpretation of quantum mechanics is called the Many worlds interpretation and makes the least amount of assumptions of all the interpretations of quantum mechanics.
 In the Copenhagen interpretation for example, an additional assumption is made that the wave function Ψ collapses upon measurement to a random result, following a probability of Ψ squared.
-The problem is however that in the Copenhagen interpretation, what counts as a "measurement" is not well defined.
+The problem however, is that in the Copenhagen interpretation, what counts as a "measurement" is not well defined.
 Other interpretations make even more assumptions, with some specifying exactly when a collapse occurs.
 Some of these interpretations actually violate the Schrödinger equation in certain cases and are therefore testable.

 The terms good and bad are often considered to be subjective, not objective.
 But really these terms are just relative: they refer implicitly to some value in some context.
 For instance, in the context of a game one can speak of good moves and bad moves.
 Good moves are good when they help the player win, bad if they result in the player losing.
 Similarly, the verb should implies a conditional statement, which in the context of a game would be something like if you do move X, then you will win.
 In general, the statement You should do X means If you do X, then value is gained.
 Often, when someone says you should do something, it sounds more like an imperative, a demand, rather than just a simple conditional statement, because there is an additional hidden assumption that you actually agree with the conditional statement and can see how value is gained from doing the action that is put forward.